 5 Surprising Benefits of Chinese Herbs

-Slow Signs of Ageing
+Slow Signs of Aging

 We all want to stay healthy and look younger.
 Ageing gracefully is the norm in China.
 After all, a Chinese Empress had porcelain skin thousands of years before serums were invented.
 If you’re in pursuit of the fountain of youth, Reishi mushroom (Ling Zhi) can help slow the aging process.
 Studies have shown these little mushrooms to be effective at boosting your immune system and fighting cancer.
 They are known as the mushrooms of immortality.
 This herb is called an adaptogen.
 Adaptogens help improve and boost your immune system.
 Reishi is also known to alleviate the side effects of chemotherapy such as nausea and kidney damage, and protects cellular DNA by raising antioxidant capacity.
 You can find them at your local Chinese grocery store or dried up in the supermarket.